ethangriffith2004/musescore-auto-opener/README.md

 ## Background

 I am extremely passionate about music.
 In particular, I enjoy writing scores to transcribe, arrange, and compose.
-However, I personally find that **transcribing is best done in MuseScore 3**, and **arranging and composing are best done in MuseScore 4 (MuseScore Studio)**.
+However, I personally find that transcribing is best done in MuseScore 3, and arranging and composing are best done in MuseScore 4 (MuseScore Studio).

 > [!NOTE]
 > As of writing, MuseScore 4 and MuseScore Studio refer to the same app.
-I will refer to it as MuseScore 4 throughout.
+From now, I will refer to it as MuseScore 4.

 The file extension for all MuseScore scores, regardless of app version, is `.mcsz`.
 This meant that every time I opened a score, I would be required to manually specify which version of the app to open it in each time.
-This quickly became annoying, so I began to wonder if there was a way I could automate it.
+This became annoying, so I began to wonder if there was a way I could automate it.

 ## Project Overview

 In this project, I wrote an application that opens a score file in a specific version of the app depending on a "flag" added to the filename.

-If the filename contains `-ms3` or `MS3-`, it opens the file in **MuseScore 3**.
-Otherwise, it defaults to opening the file in **MuseScore 4**.
-This is done quickly and automatically whenever score files are opened, eliminating the need to manually choose which version of MuseScore to open each score file with.
+If the filename contains `-ms3` or `MS3-`, it opens the file in MuseScore 3.
+Otherwise, it defaults to opening the file in MuseScore 4.
+This is done quickly and automatically whenever score files are opened, removing the need to manually choose which version to use for each file.

 ## Technologies Used
 - AppleScript